sebastiancarlsson/html5-tools/README.md

 # HTML5 tools & libraries
 A collection of HTML5 tools & libraries that I use on a regular basis.
+Descriptions are mostly taken directly from each project's website/docs.

 - [Immutable.js](https://facebook.github.io/immutable-js/) *Immutable collections for JavaScript*
 - [Moment.js](http://momentjs.com/) *Parse, validate, manipulate, and display dates in JavaScript*